AustinCodingAcademy/PHPIntermediate/syllabus/07 Introduction to Symfony.md

 #### Namespaces
 It is generally a good practice to namespace your code.
-Put your code in a specific folder structure, and then reference that same structure with the ```namespace``` keyword. e.g. My class is located in the folder *ACA/ShopBundle/Shop/Product.php* then here is what the namespace declaration would look like.
+Put your code in a specific folder structure, use the ```namespace``` keyword to mark it a part of that namespace. e.g. My class is located in the folder **ACA/ShopBundle/Shop/Product.php** then here is what the namespace declaration would look like.
 ```php
 <?php
 namespace ACA\ShopBundle\Shop;